YashSaxena75/JavaWorld/intvsint.md

 So data manipulation becomes more easy with wrapper classes

-I tried running both the codes and found that <b style="color:#66FF33">code execution time was almost similar</b> , there was a very minor difference , probably we can ignore it , and we also have to check it for bigger size array like 10K elements and I found that <b style="color:#66FF33">for loop takes less time than Wrapper class function</b>
+I tried running both the codes and found that <b style="color:#66FF33">code execution time was almost similar</b> , there was a very minor difference , probably we can ignore it , and we also have to check it for bigger size array like 10K elements and I found that <b style="color:#66FF33">for loop takes less time than Arrays.asList().contains() function</b>

 but yes wrapper classes more functionality than primitive data types from <b style="color:#66FF33">converting string to int using Integer.parseInt() and converting back int to string Integer.toString()</b>